Accessibility Keyboard Shortcuts

 In some cases, such as radio buttons, moving the focus to an item selects it as well.
 In other cases, such as push buttons, the user activates a selected item by pressing the Space bar.
 In full keyboard access mode, pressing the Space bar is equivalent to clicking the mouse button.

-This behavior is provided for all applications that use the standard controls.
+This behavior is provided for all apps that use the standard controls.
 If you are implementing your own controls, you need to provide these behaviors for your users.

 Turns full keyboard access on or off